MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 | order by severityOrder desc
 ```

-10. The following statements demonstrates specifying fields for the result set using the project operators.
+10. The following statements demonstrate specifying fields for the result set using the project operators.

 **Note:** You should "run" after entering the query from each code block below.

 In the Query Window.
 Enter the following statement and select **run**: